MOST BEAUTIFUL PLACES IN ENGLAND TO VISIT

-The story behind the High Tea tradition began when one of Queen Victoria’s good friends discovered she was having “sluggish-sinking” feeling in the late afternoons.
-Anna, the 7th Duchess of Bedford, was a prominent figure in London society, so when she began to have her late afternoon tea with some sweets it became a tradition followed by Londoners.
+The story behind the High Tea tradition began when one of Queen Victoria’s good friends discovered she had a “sluggish-sinking” feeling in the late afternoons.
+Anna, the 7th Duchess of Bedford, was a prominent figure in London society.
+When she began to have her late afternoon tea with some sweets, it became a tradition followed by Londoners.

-Today, High Tea is a little more elaborate than back in the 1800’s.
-Many prominent hotels and restaurants offer an amazing High Tea.
-The practice of High Tea at the more popular hotels such as The Ritz, The Sanderson and the Mondrian are experiences you will not soon forget.
-The Ritz is very traditional; delicate china, held in a very elegant, decorated Palm Court and has a dress code to attend.
+Today, High Tea is a little more elaborate than back in the 1800s.
+Many prominent hotels and restaurants offer amazing High Tea.
+High Tea’s practice at the more popular hotels such as The Ritz, The Sanderson, and the Mondrian are experiences you will not soon forget.
+The Ritz is very traditional; delicate china, held in a very elegant, decorated Palm Court, and has a dress code to attend.

 The Sanderson is unique in every way as they have a Mad Hatter theme!
 Yes, everything for your High Tea experience is designed around the Alice in Wonderland theme.